AI-Hypercomputer/gpu-recipes/training/a3ultra/llama3-1-405b/maxtext-pretraining-gke/README.md

-# Pretrain Llama-3.1-405B workloads on A3 Ultra GKE Node pools using MaxText (TEST DAVID)
+# Pretrain Llama-3.1-405B workloads on A3 Ultra GKE Node pools using MaxText

 This recipe outlines the steps for running a Llama-3.1-405B pretraining workload on [A3 Ultra GKE Node pools](https://cloud.google.com/kubernetes-engine) by using the